Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 <a name="risks"></a>
 ## 1.6 Risks and Assumptions

+- the idea might be stolen or concurrency will bring better application to the market
 - it is not known what part of the market hides its revenues and therefore will be interested a little in using the application
 - masters will be able to  use  the application dishonest
-- avoiding interest payment
+- avoiding interest payment by masters(masters will take a client contacts instead of using the app)
-- masters will be able to cheat  &quot;likes&quot;, result is distrust to the application.
-A systematic check of the reality of reviews is needed.
+- masters will be able to cheat  &quot;likes&quot;, resulting in distrust to the application.
+A systematic check of the quality of reviews is needed.
-- lack of media advertising at first
+- lack of media advertising.
+As a result application would not be interesting to audience
+- it might be too difficult to implement all features in time so the customers might quickly loose the interest to the app

 <a name="systemsolution"></a>
 ## 2. System/ Solution Overview